LEGO/kong-aws-request-signing/Readm.md

 ## KONG-PLUGIN-AWS-SIGV4-WEBID-AUTH

+### About

 This plugin was made to allow the secure use of AWS Lambdas as upstreams in Kong using [Lambda URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).
-This way we reduce the cost and complexity by bypassing AWS API Gateway.
+It reduces cost and complexity by excluding AWS API Gateway.

 Some of the code was reused from [Kong Lambda Plugin](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda) specifically the [SIGV4 creation](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda/v4.lua) code and some parts for [getting the temporary credentials from AWS STS](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda/iam-sts-credentials.lua).
 There are some considerable differences that I will outline below: